Manan5911/MovieBookingApp2/README.md

 # MovieBookingApp2
-This is a assignment for the subject MSBA
+This is an assignment for the subject MSBA.
+Please refer to the master branch.